fearnworks/GraphCap/doc/design.md

 ### Perspectives

-Perspectives are a core feature of the GraphCap system, providing different analytical views on images.
+Perspectives are a core feature of the graphcap system, providing different analytical views on images.
 Each perspective is implemented as a node in the DAG workflow, allowing for flexible and modular image processing.

 - **GraphCaption**: Structured analysis with tags and descriptions.
 - **ArtCritic**: Artistic analysis focusing on composition and technique.